Bulgaria, Turkey, Qatar agree to build highway

 Last week, the premiers of the three countries agreed to study joint infrastructure projects, including construction of a new motorway that would connect the Danube River bridge with Istanbul, Turkey's largest city.

-Pavlova said the road is expected to be completed in four years, and to cost around 1.5 billion levs (US$965.03 million).
+Pavlova said the road is expected to be completed in four years, and to cost around 1.5 billion levs $965.03 million (616 million pounds).

 "This is not an EU-backed project," said Bulgarian Prime Minister Boiko Borisov.
 "It will be realized as a joint project with the participation of the three countries."